What is an Unplugged Ceremony & Why Have One?

 You’ve hired a professional wedding photographer, to well, take photos, so do you really want all your guests snapping away too?

-For some this may not be an issue, it maybe part of their life and enjoy it, however you may not realise till after your perfect day till when you see your wedding photos captured by your photographer why this can be an issue.
+For some this may not be an issue, it maybe part of their life and enjoy it, however you may not realise till after your perfect day till when you see your official wedding photos captured by your photographer why this might be an issue to you.

-Photo credit: eau claire photographics – The dreaded Selfie stick taking over weddings around the world!
+Photo credit: eau claire photographics – The dreaded Selfie stick still taking over weddings around the world!

 Some couples don’t wish to have their special day splashed over social media to people they don’t even know, couples want their guests to enjoy the day, appreciate the effort and planning that has gone into it, and have a good time.
 You want your guests to switch off from the outside world and enjoy the surroundings, let go and appreciate the day, viewing the day through their eyes and not an LCD screen.